 The Player Character.
 Most commonly referred to as "adventurer" in the Fifth Age, (s)he comes to be known as the "World Guardian" upon the beginning of the Sixth.

-Alliance Meter: It doesn't affect much beyond plot flavor, but as of the Sixth Age, the adventurer is occasionally given the option to pick between supporting one of the eight dominant factions.
+Alliance Meter: It doesn't affect much beyond plot flavor, but as of the Sixth Age, the adventurer is occasionally given the option to pick between supporting one of the eight dominant religious factions and their philosophies.

 Anti-Magic: Thanks to Guthix, the player character can No Sell a lot of godly powers, and it is implied that he made the adventurer unable to ascend into godhood themselves.
-This immunity even applies to Jas, the most powerful entity in the story.
 The player also uses their immunity to help ease the pain of a Dragonkin temporarily.
 Nevertheless, (s)he isn't completely immune.
 The gods are unable to teleport or do many other things to the player without his/her permission, but they can still take away items and the adventurer can still be hit by the indirect effects of divine magic.

 But for Me, It Was Tuesday: In a humorous conversation with an NPC pirate, he will angrily ask your character if they were the one responsible for killing his brother.
 Your character will answer that they don't know, because they kill so many things on a daily basis that they've lost count of them all.
 (S)he then asks if the pirate's brother had any particular traits, and the thoroughly intimidated pirate says not to worry about it because he didn't like his brother anyway.

 The Chosen One: (S)he is one of those rare individuals who are important enough to Fate for Death to bring them Back from the Dead whenever (s)he dies.
 Additionally, Guthix chooses The Adventurer to protect Gielinor from the abuses of the other gods and (s)he is somehow important to Zaros's own plans.
 Word of God describes the adventurer as a sort of catalyst upon which the events of the world converge.